gongahkia/yuho/README.md

 ### Analogues

-Yuho takes much inspiration from the following projects.
+Yuho takes inspiration from the following projects.

 * [Catala](https://github.com/CatalaLang): Language syntax that explicitly mimicks logical structure of the Law, focused on general Socio-fiscal legislature in most jurisidictions.
 * [Natural L4](https://github.com/smucclaw/dsl): Language with an English-like syntax that transpiles to multiple targets, focused on codification of contracts and Singapore Contract Law.
+* [Blawx](https://github.com/Lexpedite/blawx): User-friendly web-based tool for Rules as Code, a declarative logic knowledge representation tool for encoding, testing and using rules.
+* [Morphir](https://github.com/finos/morphir): Technology agnostic toolkit for digitisation of business models and their underlying decision logic, enabling automation in fintech.

 ### Research